kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

       ```
       {{% /tab %}}
       {{< /tabs >}}
-   2. Verify that the deployed CRDs use the same version as your current Gloo Edge installation.<!--??? this doesnt seem correct, shouldnt they run the upgrade version?-->
+   2. Verify that the deployed CRDs use the same version as your current Gloo Edge installation.
       ```
       glooctl check-crds
       ```